-No Item Specification Test Method (Ref.
-Standard:AEC-Q200) 24 Temperature Characteristics of Capacitance No bias Nominal values of the temperature coefficientis is shown in Rated value.
-But, the Capacitance Change under Reference Temperature is shown inTable A. Capacitance Drift: Within +/-0.2% or +/-0.05pF (Whichever is larger.) reference The cap measur the measured after 5 min at each so is the value in """ marked step. the value in """ marked step. the value in the step 1,3 and 5 by an 1.0Vrms (Refer to the individual of the values in the step 1,3 and 5 by an 1.0Vrms (Refer to the individual of the values in the step 1,3 and 5 by an 1.0Vrms (Refer to the individual of the values in the step 1,3 and 5 by an 1.0Vrms (Reference Temp. +/-2 Min.
-Operating Temp. +/-3 Reference Temp. +/-3 Reference Temp. +/-2 iding the differences between the maximum and minimum y the cap. value in step 3.
+No Item Specification Test Method(Ref.
+Standard:AEC-Q200) 2.
+Temperature Characteristics of Capacitance No bias Nominal values of the temperature coefficientis is shown in Rated value.
+But, the Capacitance Change under Reference Temperature is shown inTable A. Capacitance Drift: Within +/-0.2% or +/-0.05pF (Whichever is larger.) reference The cap measur be measured after 5 min at each set is the value in "" marked step. coacitance drift is calculated by divided values in the step 1,3 and 5 bean 1.0Vrms (Refer to the individual of the indivi iding the differences between the maximum and minimum y the cap. value in step 3.
+5 Reference Temp. +/-2